What is a bartending certification or licence?

 What is bartending certification in Canada?

 Obtaining a bartending certification in Canada can ensure that individuals serving alcohol understand the laws, responsibilities and safety measures necessary for their role.
-Certification programs teach proper alcohol service, including how to prevent overconsumption, recognize intoxication, and check ID.
+Certification programs usually teach proper alcohol service, including how to prevent overconsumption, recognize intoxication and check ID.
 Each province or territory has its own certification program and requirements.

 Is bartending certification mandatory in all provinces?